-Some communities find it valuable to create local coalitions, community topic workgroups such as helath and wellbeing, or Local Listens groups that build authentic relationships across their community and develop sustained capacity to address a wide range of community issues over time.
+Some communities find it valuable to create local coalitions, community workgroups focused on such topics as health and wellbeing, school funding, gun violence, trail use, etc. Others develop Local Listens groups that build authentic relationships across their community and develop sustained capacity to address a wide range of community issues over time.
 Over the years many Local Listens groups organized to connect and engage their communities including, Dover Listens, Nashua Listens, Newmarket Common Ground, North Country Listens, Ossipee Listens, Portsmouth Listens, Rochester Listens, and others.
 If you and others are interested in supporting a more engaged and equitable community, check out the resources below for organizing as a group.

 - Key Considerations to Foster Youth Voice